sel4-cap/dev-kit-microkit-manifest/docs/uboot_driver_library.md

 The wrapper header file `uboot_print.h` provides a set of macros that map:

 - All U-Boot standard output routines onto calls to the C library `printf` routine.
-- All U-Boot logging routines onto the seL4 platform support library `ZF_LOG*` routines at an equivalent logging level.
+- All U-Boot logging routines onto `UBOOT_LOG` routines at an equivalent logging level.

 ### Initialisation